Training

 - Accident Investigation and Management Course.

-The Marine Bureau personnel who responded to the World Trade Center disaster on and after September 11, 2001 have also been awarded the United States Department of Transportation/Coast Guard commendation for their rescue and support efforts.
+The Marine Bureau members who immediately responded to the World Trade Center disaster on September 11, 2001 and during the period following have also been awarded the United States Department of Transportation/U.S. Coast Guard 9-11 Medal and Commendation for their response, rescue and support efforts.
 (Medal Below)

 U.S.C.G. and Nassau County Police marine and aviation units on Long Island's south shore.